 The BU SP faculty believe that all students admitted into the BU SP can complete the requirements in their degree programs.
-Sometimes, however, students run into some difficulties.
-To help students making unsatisfactory progress with their academic or professional requirements, the faculty have created the following remediation process.
-The overall goal of this process is not necessarily to be punitive, but to help students get back on track and successfully complete their degree programs.
+When students experience difficulties meeting expectations, faculty employ a proactive process to help students remediate unsatisfactory progress with their academic or professional requirements.
+The overall goal of this process is to help students get back on track and successfully complete their degree programs.